bpaquet/ngx_http_enhanced_memcached_module/README.markdown

     set $enhanced_memcached_key_namespace "$host";

-The plugin will use the HTTP host as namespace for the current location.
+The enhanced memached module will use the HTTP host as namespace for the current location.

 You can flush a namespace (in reality, it only increment the key prefix) with a location